linuxkit/linuxkit/docs/platform-packet.md

 ```

 To boot a `arm64` image for Type 2a machine (`-machine
-baremetal_2a`) you currently need build using `moby build packet.yml packet.arm64.yml` and then un-compress both the kernel and
+baremetal_2a`) you currently need build using `linuxkit build packet.yml packet.arm64.yml` and then un-compress both the kernel and
 the initrd before booting, e.g:

 ```sh